-Rebekah has been studying Native American spirituality and healing since a young child.
-Her Mother’s side of the family dates back to the Blackfoot tribe on her grandmothers side and the Seminole tribe on her grandfather’s side.
-Her father was said to be of the Blackfoot and Crow tribes, but she never knew him.
+Rebekah has a passion for and has been studying Native American history, spirituality and healing since a very young age.
 Rebekah’s studies include all indigenous tribes of North America and has learned that each tribe is different and unique in their own way.

-Since a young child she has had a fascination with the Native American culture, beliefs and art.
+Rebekah has always had a fascination with the Native American culture, beliefs and art.
 She was the child who would rather go play with animals and spend most of her time in nature, than stay focused in the classroom.
 Instead of wanting to be a doctor or scientist when she grew up, she wanted to be a prophet, motivational speaker, healer, and spiritual teacher.
 Also since a very young age she enjoyed making Native American replica art such as medicine bags, dream catchers, smudge fans, talking sticks and other sacred items.

 Growing up in a financially poor but loving environment, she learned to appreciate the little things that were important in this world.
 Learning to be grateful for what she had, not what she didn’t have.
 She lived without electricity and running water until the age of 20.

 Her mother is regarded as the spiritual “go to” person of her family, she’s the one who everyone went to for natural healing, spiritual counsel, herbal tinctures, dream interpretation, prayer and emotional comfort.
 Now Rebekah follows in her footsteps.